akuiz/happyQA/README.md

 Before running the application, ensure you have the following installed on your machine:

-- Java 17 or higher
+- Java 11 or higher
 - Maven 3.8.4 or higher
-- Docker (for containerized execution)
+- Docker, docker-compose (for containerized execution)

 ---